remarkjs/remark/doc/remark.1.md

 Specify ignore location.
-This loads an **remarkignore**(5) file which cannot be detected (either because `--no-ignore` is given or because it has a different name) in addition to other detected files.
+This loads an **remarkignore**(5) file which cannot be detected (either because `--no-ignore` is given or because it has a different name) besides to other detected files.

 ### `-s`, `--setting` &lt;_settings_>